lenqian/SE762INFOSYS300-Team9/README.md

 ## Requirements
 Being able to use this bot requires the user to set up their email account in a specific way in order to give the bot access.
 This bot currently only works for Gmail accounts.

+More details on the testing Gmail account will be found in our submission zip file.

+To use our own email please follow the instructions below:
 -  Enable IMAP and POP in their Gmail account.
 Go into Settings > Forwarding and POP/IMAP > Enable POP for all mail AND Enable IMAP
 -  The email must have 2 factor authentication set up
 -  Once two factor authentication is set up, the user will need to set up an "App password" Setting up an app password is quick and easy: